luyc12/vizent/README.md

 * when you need to represent derivatives, eg a rate and an acceleration
 * any other pair of values at a point on a plot

 Vizent supports scatter plots on a plain background, a cartopy map background, or using an image as a background.
 It is also possible to add further elements to your figure using standard matplotlib calls.
-See the examples below, or for a detailed tutorial see [link to medium article, ETA 01/03/2021] and do get in touch if you have suggestions for improvements.
+See the examples below, or for a detailed tutorial see [medium article, ETA 01/03/2021] and do get in touch if you have suggestions for improvements.

 ## Installation